jamesmh/PersonalBlog/source/_drafts/Dependency-Injection-In-NET-Core.md

 Dependency injection is baked into .NET Core.
 And, it's there for a reason: it generally promotes best coding practices and offers developers tools to build maintainable, modular and testable software.

-It also provides library authors tools that can help make installation/configuration of their libraries very simple and straightforward.
+It also provides library authors with tools that can help make installation/configuration of their libraries very simple and straightforward.

 # What I've Learned From Building Coravel: Part 3